Characterizing the delocalized-localized Anderson phase transition based on the system's response to boundary conditions: conclusion

 \section{conclusion}

-In this paper, we studied the effect of the boundary conditions on the overlaps between ground state of the system with PBC and APBC.
-We observe that in the delocalized phase, the overlap is smaller than the overlap in the localized phase where it goes to unity.
-These observations come from the fact that state of the system in the localized phase, does not change upon changing the boundary condition.
-On the other hand, single-particle eigen-state is affected by the change in the boundary conditions in the delocalized phase.
+In this paper, we studied the effect of the boundary conditions on the overlap between the ground-state of the system with PBC and APBC.
+We observe that the overlap in the delocalized phase is smaller than the overlap in the localized phase, where it goes to unity.
+These observations stem from the fact that state of the system in the localized phase, does not change upon changing the boundary conditions.
+However, the single-particle eigenstate is affected by the change in the boundary conditions in the delocalized phase.

 This conjecture enabled us to use the notion of the GSO to distinguish delocalized from localized phases.
 For the AA and RD models, we saw that GSO has distinguished features in the delocalized and localized phases.
 In addition, we utilize the notion of the SPO, to characterize the single-particle mobility edges in models like gAA.
-This idea can also be used for characterizing other free fermion models with mobility edges which separate delocalized, localized, and also multi-fractal eigenstates\cite{fraxanet2022localization, PhysRevLett.123.025301, PhysRevB.83.075105}.
+This idea can also be used for characterizing other free fermion models with mobility edges that separate delocalized, localized, and also multi-fractal eigenstates\cite{fraxanet2022localization, PhysRevLett.123.025301, PhysRevB.83.075105}.
 It is also possible to generalize the notion of the SPO and GSO for many-body interacting models, although some effort has been done before\cite{PhysRevB.103.035136}.